 Few educational paths offer as much post-graduation flexibility as history.
 Colleges and universities with programs in this subject know how to help students get ready for an extraordinary world of different career options.
 In fact, most people who choose this path don't end up becoming professional historians.
-Instead, they often decide to use their beneficial skills in other types of careers that are just as engaging and satisfying.
+As is true with jobs for philosophy graduates, career paths for history majors can be incredibly varied, engaging, and satisfying.

-Plus, history graduates enjoy higher median salaries than all other grads of the liberal arts and humanities.* And the public's interest in history is a major economic driver.
+Plus, history graduates enjoy higher median salaries than all other grads of the liberal arts and humanities.1 And the public's interest in history is a major economic driver.
 Look at these stats:

-- American college graduates from the Class of 2014 who obtained jobs with a history degree earned starting salaries of $37,557, on average.
-And some of them reported making a starting salary of more than $43,900.**
+- American college graduates from the Class of 2019 who obtained jobs with a history degree were projected to earn starting salaries of $55,714, on average.2

 So history isn't just a fun intellectual pursuit.
 It also provides many avenues for making a good living while contributing something positive to society.
 Here are seven of the most popular areas you can go into with a history education: